-The Priscilla U. Byrns Center serves as home to the the Heritage Museum and Cultural Center and offers an interactive setting for your trip to the past.
-The new center, which opened in 1997, houses exhibit halls, artifact and archival collections, a research library and elegant banquet facilities.
+The Priscilla U. Byrns Center serves as home to The Heritage Museum and Cultural Center and offers an interactive setting for your trip into the past.
+The center, which opened in 1997, houses exhibit halls, artifact and archival collections, a research library as well as an elegant banquet facility.

 Visit us at 601 Main Street in St. Joseph, Michigan.